St. Sebastian's Catacombs |

-St. Sebastian was a Roman soldier, who, during the persecution of Christians had the from a Christian point of view spiritually magnificent but from a Roman point of view career limiting idea to convert to Christianity.
-He was sentenced to death.
-The Romans shot him through with arrows but this did miraculously not kill him, so after allowing him to appear before Caesar as proof of divine intervention, the Romans switched to plan B and beat him to death.
+St. Sebastian was a Roman soldier, who, during the persecution of Christians had the idea to convert to Christianity.
+While this was a spiritually magnificent idea from a Christian point of view, from a Roman point of view it was career limiting: He was promptly sentenced to death.
+The Romans shot him through with arrows but miraculously this did not kill him and he was allowed to appear before Caesar as proof of divine intervention.
+The emperor, however, decided to disregard the proof.
+The Romans then promptly switched to plan B and simply beat him to death.

 Post-paganism, the Roman emperor saw fit to build a basilica to his honor.
 The site chosen for the basilica was the side of a hill where Christians has buried their dead for many years.
 (Christians buried their dead, Romans cremated them.)
 The valley next to the hill was filled in and the basilica erected.